Boscobel String Quartet plays Schubert, Mozart & Beethoven

 - £17 Full waged / £12 Part waged / £7 Unwaged.
 Our arts events can sell out - advance booking highly recommended.
 Number of £7 tickets limited.

 Composed of freelance professionals who both tour the world and contribute to some of London’s leading orchestras and ensembles, the Boscobel Quartet has close links to WLBC and its concerts here are always popular.

-This concert is dedicated to the memory of Jinananda, a much loved teacher and friend at WLBC for many years until his death in December 2017.
+This concert is dedicated to the memory of Jinananda, a much loved teacher and friend to many people at WLBC who died in December 2017.

 The Boscobel Quartet